ISO/IEC 17025:2017 Explained

 ISO/IEC 17025:2017 is the international standard that specifies the general requirements for the competence, impartiality, and consistent operation of testing and calibration laboratories.
+It is the global benchmark for laboratory quality and technical competence.

 Who Needs ISO/IEC 17025?